vanguard227/vanguard227/README.md

 👆 My goal

-To me, successful my carrer translates to a happy family.
+To me, successful my career translates to a happy family.

 ## 📫 Let's connect!